MaikKingma/clean-hexagonal-onion-docs/docs/9-acl-adapter.md

 Accept: application/json
 ```
 ### Implementation
-In order to protect our domain from corruption and limit the service coupling to lose coupling only we introduce a
+In order to protect our domain core from (data) corruption (and our application in general) and limit the service
-wrapping API endpoint of our own in our clean-hexagonal-onion-service as follows:
+coupling to lose coupling only, we introduce a wrapping Rest controller of our own in our service
+as follows:

 ```http request
 ### Get authors